(Case Study) How This Consultancy Cut Back 30% of Its Services Yet Improved Profitability

 We collected case studies from over the years and testimonials from past clients, looking for pain points that required the most expertise and depth.

-Finally, we talked to existing clients to understand why they picked this consultancy over others – which messaging resonated the most.
+Finally, we spoke with existing clients to understand why they chose this consultancy over others, which messaging resonated most.

 Armed with this information, we created a new market positioning for the firm.
 Upon my advice, the two partners took it for a test drive and ran it past various past and current clients as well as a few prospects.